Off to the United States for your masters? You’re in for an amazing experience.

 Using your Prodigy Finance loan sanction letter for the I-20 form to prove financial ability

 Prodigy Finance borrowers will receive an electronic copy of their loan sanction letter for the I-20 form once all the administrative steps of the loan have been completed.
-Because we work closely with the finance department of supported schools, this is often sufficient proof for the I-20 form.
+Because we work closely with the finance department of supported schools, this is often sufficient proof and a strong document for the I-20 form.

 If you accept a loan from another institution, the hoops you must jump through to receive your loan acceptance or sanction letter will be different.